20xAEsec/masters-project-serverless-cloud-threat-containment/README.md

-# 🔒 Serverless Cloud Threat Response
+# 🔒 Serverless Cloud Threat Response Automation
 ## In Progress; Estimated Completion - July 2025
 This repository contains a serverless, automated solution for identifying, detecting, containing, and recovering from cloud security incidents on AWS.
-Built as a **Masters of Cybersecurity and Information Assurance Capstone Project for WGU**, it demonstrates practical cloud security automation and incident response.
+Built as a **Masters of Cybersecurity and Information Assurance Capstone Project for school**, it demonstrates practical cloud security automation and incident response, performing actions for all core phases of NIST's Cybersecurity Framework (Identify, Protect & Detect, Respond, and Recover)

 ---